TripleSlice/F1Telemetry/README.md

 [Does this work for UNIX/OS X systems?](#does-this-work-for-unixos-x-systems)

+#### Does it work in multiplayer?
+It does!
+It is not considered "cheating" by the games standards, and you can use it whenever you want.
+However you may want to check with your league owner if something like this would be allowed in your league
 #### The overlay won't display over top of F1?
 Make sure you follow [these](##how-to-use?) instructions
 #### Will this work for F1 2022?